expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

 - **The Expo client app**

+  - In the Expo Client, all of your Facebook API calls will be made with Expo's Facebook App ID.
+To use your app's own Facebook App ID (and thus send related app events to your Facebook developer console), you'll need to [build a standalone app](../../distribution/building-standalone-apps/).
-  - Add `host.exp.Exponent` as an iOS _Bundle ID_.
+  - Add `host.exp.exponent` as an iOS _Bundle ID_.
 Add `rRW++LUjmZZ+58EbN5DVhGAnkX4=` as an Android _key hash_.
 Your app's settings should end up including the following under "Settings > Basic":

 ![](/static/images/facebook-app-settings.png)

 - **iOS standalone app**

   - Add your app's Bundle ID as a _Bundle ID_ in the app settings page pictured above.
 If you still have the `host.exp.Exponent` ID listed there, remove it.
   - In your [app.json](../../workflow/configuration/), add a field `facebookScheme` with your Facebook login redirect URL scheme found [here](https://developers.facebook.com/docs/facebook-login/ios) under _4.
 Configure Your info.plist_.
 It should look like `"fb123456"`.
+If you do not do this, Facebook will not be able to redirect to your app after logging in.
   - Also in your [app.json](../../workflow/configuration/), add your [Facebook App ID and Facebook Display Name](https://developers.facebook.com/docs/facebook-login/ios) under the `facebookAppId` and `facebookDisplayName` keys.

 - **Android standalone app**